 1. Don’t Ignore Small Issues

 Do you see a small leak starting to form from one of the emergency sprinklers up near the ceiling?
 Do you smell mold inside a maintenance closet?
 Don’t ignore small things, as they may become large issues for health and work efficiency.
-Flooding, mold, and drips are no joke for commercial buildings.
+Flooding, mold, and drips are no joke for buildings.

 2. Prepare Your Pipes for Winter

 When the temperature drops outside, it’s time to winter-proof them.
 Give Megee Plumbing & Heating a chance to come take a look at your system.
 We can make sure no pipes burst from freezing and prepare your system for both current and future seasons.

 3. Be Aware of What Flushes Down the Drain

 In buildings, it is vital to know exactly what you can put down a drain.
 This doesn’t apply strictly for bathrooms, although you may need to remind employees that nothing unexpected should go down the toilet.
 Materials and chemicals should never be flushed down a drain, as it can lead to plumbing deterioration and fines from city inspectors.

 If emergencies do spring up from your plumbing, don’t panic!
 Before anything happens, make sure you and your employees know where your building’s shut-off valves are to cut off the floodwaters before they damage equipment or electrical systems.

 Soft water isn’t just for feeling cleaner in the shower.
 It’s also better for pipes and plumbing.
 Hard water can leave mineral deposits in your plumbing and is generally harsher on metal piping.
 Soft water can protect your pipes and give higher-quality water to you and your employees.